Noncentrosymmetric Nanostructures

 The team then cross-links the vinyl groups in the polyisoprene chains with a silane reagent to make the ends of the B-A-B micelle unreactive to addition of further polymer.
 Finally, the researchers selectively dissolve the A tract of the B-A-B micelle with well-chosen solvents.
 The treatment leaves behind the two small B ends, each with a single reactive face to which a series of new polymers of various compositions can be added in succession.

-“The ability to control nanostructure in this way is most interesting,” says Marc A. Hillmyer, a polymer chemist at the University of Minnesota.
+“The ability to control nanostructure in this way is most interesting,” says Marc A. Hillmyer, a polymer chemist at the University of Minnesota, Twin Cities.
 “The combination of advanced synthetic polymer chemistry, solution self-assembly, and post-assembly modification” in this work is “a tour de force, in my view.”

 The research team sees the method as a new synthetic tool and has some possible applications in mind.